carolineforsythe/cs583-3dProject/README.md

   Kennedy: implemented 3D game movement for a capsule object (the camera follows the object and it moves using wsad and arrows) -  will update to include the monkey asset to the movement
   Caroline: set up github repo and create project file; completed main menu and options menu; found elements/art for gameplay (characters, scene, obstacles) and loaded them into the game assets
   Samantha:
-  Isabel: Look into randomization code (for banannas dollars and spawning obstacles)
+  Isabel: look into randomization code (for spawning bananas and obstacles)

   **Halfway Project Review Video:** https://youtu.be/Fa-cLwGlSSY